 Students are required to follow their lecturer's instructions when submitting their work for assessment.
-All assessment will be submitted online via Moodle (Turnitin) by 5pm.
-Students no longer need to use a cover sheet.
+All assessment will be submitted online via Moodle by 5pm.
 Students are also required to keep all drafts, original data and other evidence of the authenticity of the work for at least one year after examination.
 If an assessment is mislaid the student is responsible for providing a further copy.
-Please see the Student Policies and Procedures for information regarding submission, extensions, special consideration, late penalties and hurdle requirements etc.
+Please see the Student Policies and Procedures for information regarding submission, extensions, special consideration, late penalties and hurdle requirements etc. https://education.arts.unsw.edu.au/students/courses/course-outlines/